Sumerian Mythology: The Legacy of the First Recorded Gods

-A Sumerian mythology is one of the oldest and most complex religious traditions known to mankind.
-Originating in Mesopotamia, in the region that today corresponds to Iraq, Sumer was a civilization which flourished around 3000 BC.
-In addition to developing cuneiform writingThe Sumerians left a profound legacy in mythology and religion, which influenced many other cultures, such as the Akkadians, Babylonians and Assyrians.
+The Sumerian mythology is one of the oldest and most intricate religious traditions known to humanity.
+Originating from Mesopotamia, in the region that is now Iraq, Sumer was an advanced civilization that flourished around 3000 BC.
+Besides developing the cuneiform writing, the Sumerians left a profound legacy in mythology and religion, influencing many other cultures, such as the Akkadian, Babylonian, and Assyrian.

 The Main Sumerian Gods

-Anu - The God of Heaven
+Anu – The Sky God

 Enlil – God of Air and Wind

-Enki - God of Water, Wisdom and Magic
+Enki – God of Water, Wisdom, and Magic

-Enki, also known as Ea, was the god of water and wisdom, as well as being the master of magic.
-He lived in the abzuHe was responsible for helping humanity, often intervening on behalf of human beings when other gods tried to punish them.
+Enki, also known as Ea, was the god of water and wisdom, as well as the master of magic.
+He resided in the abzu, the watery depths, and was responsible for aiding humanity, often intervening on behalf of humans when other gods sought to punish them.
 He is one of the most beloved and benevolent Sumerian gods.

 Inanna – Goddess of Love and War